-It is, in fact, essential:
+It is, in fact, essential to:

 - verify the operation of the network itself

-- the monitoring
+- service monitoring

-- the management of relationships with carriers
+- management of the relationships with the carriers

 - services usage